 The UNFCCC website includes a climate finance portal with helpful explanations, information, graphics and figures for understanding the climate finance process provided to developing countries.
-The finance portal comprises three modules, each of which includes information made available by Parties to the Convention and the operating entities of the financial mechanism of the Convention.
+The finance portal comprises three modules, each of which includes information made available by Parties and the operating entities of the financial mechanism.

 What is technology transfer to support climate action?